flekschas/jupyter-scatter/paper.md

 # Summary

-Jupyter Scatter is a scalable, interactive, and interlinked scatter plot widget for exploring datasets in Jupyter Notebook/Lab, Colab, and VSCode.
+Jupyter Scatter is a scalable, interactive, and interlinked scatter plot widget for exploring datasets in Jupyter Notebook/Lab, Colab, and VS Code.
 Thanks to its WebGL-based rendering engine [@lekschas2023regl], Jupyter Scatter can render and animate up to several million data points.
 The widget focuses on data-driven visual encodings and offers perceptually-effective point color and opacity settings by default.
 For interactive exploration, Jupyter Scatter features two-way zoom and point selections.
 Furthermore, the widget can compose multiple scatter plots and synchronize their views and selections, which is useful for comparing datasets.
 Finally, Jupyter Scatter's API integrates with Pandas DataFrames [@mckinney2010data] and Matplotlib [@hunter2007matplotlib] and offers functional methods that group properties by type to ease accessibility and readability.

 ![Examples of Jupyter Scatter.\label{fig:teaser}](paper/teaser.jpg)

 # Usage Scenario

-Jupyter Scatter's primary purpose is to simplify the visual exploration, analysis, and comparison of large-scale bivariate datasets.
-To achieve this goal, the widget combines smooth rendering of up to twenty million points with fast and observable point selections, Pandas DataFrame [@mckinney2010data] integration, perceptually-effective default encodings, and a friendly API.
+Jupyter Scatter simplifies the visual exploration, analysis, and comparison of large-scale bivariate datasets.
+It renders up to twenty million points smoothly, supports fast point selections, integrates with Pandas DataFrame [@mckinney2010data], uses perceptually-effective default encodings, and offers a user-friendly API.

 In the following, we demonstrate its usage for visualizing the GeoNames dataset [@geonames], which contains data about cities world wide.
 For instance, to visualize cities by their longitude/latitude and color-code them by continent (\autoref{fig:teaser} Left), we create a `Scatter` widget as follows.